or Call 03 9557 9113

 Does the idea of presenting a speech paralyse you with fear?
 You’re not alone!
 Many otherwise confident and articulate people feel faint at the prospect of public speaking.
 And it’s increasingly difficult to completely avoid having to speak publicly, whether for work or to fulfil social expectations.

 The trained therapists at Bayside Psychotherapy are available to work with you to address your fear of public speaking, or “glossophobia”.
-Whether you need to speak at a major event or get past your dread of speaking tasks you face in the course your career, we can develop a program of treatment for you.
-Sessions are available either face-to-face at our Highett clinic in Melbourne, or remotely, via secure online connection.
+Whether you need to speak at a major event or get past your dread of speaking tasks you face in the course of your career, we will endeavour to help you and develop a program of treatment for you.
+Sessions are available either face-to-face at our Highett clinic in Melbourne, or remotely, via a secure online connection.

-Call us on (03) 9557 9113 or use our contact form to find out how we can help you stop fearing public speaking.
+Call us on (03) 9557 9113 or use our contact form to find out if we’re able to help you stop your fear of public speaking.